max-niederman/max-niederman/README.md

 # Hi, I'm Max.

-Student.
-Mathematician.
-Programmer.
-Engineer.
+I'm currently working as a founding ML engineer at [Bindwell](https://bindwell.ai) (YC W25).

-Main things I'm working on right now (as of 2024-12-31):
+Besides that, I'm also working on the following side projects (as of 2025-01-30):

 - Adding [guard patterns](https://github.com/rust-lang/rfcs/pull/3637) to Rust.
 - Adding the [armv7a-vex-v5 target](https://github.com/rust-lang/rust/pull/131530) to Rust.
 - Making [Centipede](https://github.com/max-niederman/centipede), a multipathing VPN for improving Internet reliability and performance.
-- Looking for an internship.
-Feel free to [reach out](mailto://max@maxniederman.com)!

 Besides my own projects, I also contribute to